Seranthony Domínguez: 2019–2023

-In 2019 he was 3–0 with a 4.74 ERA in 24 2/3 innings over 27 relief appearances during which he struck out 29 batters, averaging 10.6 strikeouts per 9 innings.
+In 2019, Domínguez was 3–0 with a 4.74 ERA in 24 2/3 innings over 27 relief appearances during which he struck out 29 batters, averaging 10.6 strikeouts per 9 innings.
 His season ended early with him on the injured list, due to a damaged ulnar collateral ligament in his right elbow.

-Dominguez underwent Tommy John surgery on July 30, 2020, more than a year after he was initially placed on the injured list.
+Domínguez underwent Tommy John surgery on July 30, 2020, more than a year after he was initially placed on the injured list.
 On February 17, 2021, he was placed on the 60-day injured list as he continued to recover.
-On September 1, Dominguez was activated off the injured list.
+On September 1, Domínguez was activated off the injured list.
+He returned to the majors in October, pitching one scoreless inning on October 3.

-In the 2022 regular season, he was 6–5 with nine saves and a 3.00 ERA, as in 54 innings he struck out 61 batters over 54 relief appearances.
-Dominguez earned the save in game 3 of the NLCS against the San Diego Padres.
-He pitched in 9 games during the 2022 postseason, allowing 2 earned runs and striking out 18 hitters in 10 2/3 innings.
+In the 2022 regular season, Domínguez was 6–5 with nine saves and a 3.00 ERA, as in 54 innings he struck out 61 batters over 54 relief appearances.
+He went on the injured list for three weeks with right triceps tendinitis.
+Domínguez earned the save in Game 3 of the NL Championship Series against the San Diego Padres.
+He earned the win in Game 1 of the World Series, throwing 1 2/3 scoreless innings.
+He pitched in nine games during the 2022 postseason, allowing two earned runs and striking out 18 hitters in 10 2/3 innings.

 On February 16, 2023, Domínguez signed a two-year, $7.25 million contract extension with the Phillies.

-In 2023, he had a 3.78 ERA and struck out 48 batters in 50 relief innings and 57 appearances.
+That season, he had a 3.78 ERA and struck out 48 batters in 50 innings and 57 appearances.
 He missed time in June and July due to an oblique strain.
-He made 6 appearances in the 2023 postseason, allowing no runs and striking out 7 hitters in 5 1/3 innings.
+He made six appearances in the 2023 postseason, allowing no runs and striking out 7 hitters in 5 1/3 innings.

 Domínguez made 38 appearances for Philadelphia in 2024, compiling a 4.75 ERA with 40 strikeouts across 36 innings.
 He was the second longest-tenured Phillie prior to being traded, with only Aaron Nola having been a Phillie for longer.

 Baltimore Orioles

-On July 26, 2024, Domínguez was traded to the Baltimore Orioles alongside Cristian Pache in exchange for Austin Hays.
-He made 25 appearances down the stretch for Baltimore, posting an 0-2 record and 3.97 ERA with 28 strikeouts and 10 saves across 22 2/3 innings pitched.
+On July 26, 2024, Domínguez and outfielder Cristian Pache were traded to the Baltimore Orioles for outfielder Austin Hays.
+Domínguez made 25 appearances down the stretch for Baltimore, posting an 0–2 record and 3.97 ERA with 28 strikeouts and 10 saves across 22 2/3 innings pitched.
+He had two scoreless outings in the American League Wild Card Series.

-Domínguez made 43 relief appearances for the Orioles in 2025, compiling a 2-3 record and 3.24 ERA with 54 strikeouts and two saves across 41 2/3 innings pitched.
+Domínguez made 43 relief appearances for the Orioles to beging the 2025 season, compiling a 2–3 record and 3.24 ERA with 54 strikeouts and two saves across 41 2/3 innings pitched.